Flast/flat_map/docs/flat_multimap.md

 **Pre requirements**
 `InputIterator` should meet [*InputIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).
-The ranges should be sorted in `Compare` order, otherwise the behaviour is undefined (Note that it doesn't require deduplication).
+The ranges should be sorted in `Compare` order, otherwise the behaviour is undefined.

 **Complexity**
 Amortized `O(M E)` for insertion, `O(N+E)` for searching insertion point.